ShingareOm/HtmlCodeRunner-LocalHostOpner/README.md

 # C Program for Starting Local Python HTTP Server

-This C program named `HtmlCodeRunner-LocalHostOpner.c` starts a Python HTTP server in the background, serves files from the current directory, and opens the server's URL in the default web browser.
+This C program named `HtmlCodeRunner-LocalHostOpener.c` starts a Python HTTP server in the background, serves files from the current directory, and opens the server's URL in the default web browser.

 ## Project Owner